guzzijones/coursera/kovriFFS.md

-#why
+#Why
 Over the last year Kovri/Monero has become my hobby.
 I spend about 10 - 15 hours a week improving code and reading up on Kovri as well as Monero.
-Any bitcoin wallet worth a grain of salt implements tor already.
-I2p being a bit more decentralized should provide the needed protection for viable remote node usage.
-Anywhere on earth without the need of a pay to play vpn.
+Any bitcoin wallet worth a grain of salt implements Tor already.
+I2p being more decentralized should provide the needed protection for viable remote node usage.

 #What
 Assist Kovri/anonimal on a consistent basis.